What You Need to Know About Colon Cancer

 senior couple staring at ipad, tablet at outdoor restaurant

-Colon cancer is the third leading cause of cancer-related deaths in American men and women separately, and the second most common cause of cancer deaths when men and women are combined.
+Colon cancer is the third leading cause of cancer-related deaths in men and women, separately, in the United States, and the second most common cause of cancer deaths when men and women are combined.
 This disease is so often deadly because it’s frequently discovered after it’s already reached a late stage.

 “Colon cancer is potentially very curable if we screen for it according to guidelines,” says Steven Goldin, MD, a surgical oncologist at Fawcett Memorial Hospital in Port Charlotte, Florida.